-After defining the data mining task, it's time to select the most appropriate algorithm for this task.
 This paper considers the classification task, and the factors affecting the choice of classification algorithms.
-Although many factors are common with other data mining tasks, the focus of this paper is the factors affecting algorithm selection for the classification task.
-There are several factors that can be considered when selecting an appropriate classification algorithm.
-Figure 1 shows a categorization of these factors, where each factor is described in details in upcoming sections.
+Although some factors are common with other data mining tasks, the focus of this paper is the factors affecting algorithm selection for the classification task.